INQOVI- cedazuridine and decitabine tablet, film coated

 Based on findings from human data, animal studies, and its mechanism of action, INQOVI can cause fetal harm when administered to a pregnant woman.
 In nonclinical studies with decitabine in mice and rats, decitabine was teratogenic, fetotoxic, and embryotoxic at doses less than the recommended human dose.

-Advise pregnant women of the potential risk to a fetus.
+Advise patients of the potential risk to a fetus.
 Advise females of reproductive potential to use effective contraception during treatment with INQOVI and for 6 months after the last dose.
 Advise males with female partners of reproductive potential to use effective contraception during treatment with INQOVI and for 3 months after the last dose [see Use in Specific Populations (8.1, 8.3)].

 • 6 ADVERSE REACTIONS